 The Faculty Committee serves as the Qualifying Examination and Doctoral Committee for the Ph.D., typically consists of four members, with a minimum of three members, although additional committee members are permitted if warranted by the student's research project.
 One is the student's graduate research advisor, one should be a Senate faculty member who holds a core membership outside the MBSE group, and the rest are typically MBSE Senate faculty members (one of whom is appointed as Committee Chair).
 Under some circumstances one of the committee members can be a Senate faculty member from any UC campus or an individual from outside the University of California who has special expertise and qualifications.
 In this case, the graduate research advisor should submit a brief statement indicating the appointee's affiliation and title and how the prospective appointee has special expertise or qualifications that are not represented on the campus.
-In addition to the justification letter from the graduate advisor, a curriculum vitae and a letter or email from the most advisor, a curriculum vitae and a letter or email from the MBSE Graduate Group and then the Vice Provost and Dean of Graduate Education for review and approval.
+In addition to the justification letter from the graduate advisor, a curriculum vitae and a letter or email from the proposed appointee indicating a willingness to serve must be submitted to the Chair of the MBSE Graduate Group and then the Vice Provost and Dean of Graduate Education for review and approval.